urbit/docs/docs/hoon/demo.md

 ordered pair.
 (This pair will be: (1) the next item in the list, and (2) the rest of the list.)

-The head of the pair is either: (i) "FizzBuzz", or "Fizz", or "Buzz", if the respective tests hit; or, if the tests don't hit, (ii) the number in question, `count`.
+The head of the pair is: (i) "FizzBuzz", or "Fizz", or "Buzz", if the respective tests hit; otherwise, it's (ii) the number in question, `count`.
 In case (ii), line 14 makes `count` into a `tape`, first by using `:wrap` to produce a
 pair: runtime type of `count`, and `count` itself. `pave` is a